Defining custom actions

 File action definitions

-File actions are JS objects that follow the FileAction
+File actions are JS objects that follow the FileAction interface.
+You can see all

-supported fields in the FileAction
+supported fields in the FileAction API reference.
+I suggest you

 check out the API reference before reading this page to get more context.
 Note that id